 As our pet recovers from a castration procedure, we may be wondering: how soon can I walk my dog after neutering?
 How far can I walk my pet after the surgery?
-There are certain things that can influence our dog’s recovery, which determines when we can return to our daily walks.
+Certain things can influence our dog’s recovery, which determines when we can return to our daily walks.

 How Soon Can I Walk My Dog After Neutering?